Kadiwéu language: History

 The first accounts of the Kadiwéu people date back to the 16th century, where European expeditions documented the existence of this indigenous people.
 The Kadiwéu people were often referred to as the "horseman Indians."
 However, as the centuries went by the group found itself stuck between the two imperial powers of Spain and Portugal.
 During the wars between Paraguay and Brazil, the Kadiwéu fought on the latter side.
 This ensured that the Kadiwéu held the rights to their territory.
-Nevertheless, in recent times the relations between Kadiwéu and cattle ranchers has become more hostile.
+Nevertheless, in recent times the relations between Kadiwéu and cattle ranchers have become more hostile.
 This is due to the penetration of cattle farmers into the original Kadiwéu lands, which were gained by fighting and sacrificing their lives.
-However, as of the 1950s cattle ranchers have gained official permission from the SPI (Indian Protective Service) to usurp the Kadiwéu territory to raise cattle on.
+However, in the 1950s cattle ranchers gained official permission from the SPI (Indian Protective Service) to usurp the Kadiwéu territory to raise cattle on.

 Documentation

 In terms of the linguistic literature on Kadiweu, linguists Glyn and Cynthia Griffiths published an entire Kadiweu–Portuguese dictionary in 2002.
 Glyn Griffiths also translated the Old and New Testament of the Bible into Kadiweu.
 Linguist Filomena Sandalo, who worked with the Kadiweu people for a couple of years, offers an extensive analysis of the morphological components of the language.

-Projects that began working with Kadiweu were created in the mid 1950s.
+Projects that began working with Kadiweu were created in the mid-1950s.
 However, they were short lived due to unexplained reasons.
 However, in 1968 the Griffiths partnered with SIL (Sociedade Internacional de Lingüística), which led to the documentation of the Kadiweu language.
 Their book Aspectos da Língua Kadiweu discussed the formation and grammatical structure of the language.
-Moreover, an influential source according to Povo Indigenas no Brazil is the 18th-century ethnographic account of Kadiwéu by F. José Sanchez-Labrador.
-These are just some of the many writings on the language that uncover the vast and complex language that is Kadiweu.
+Moreover, an influential source according to Povos Indigenas no Brazil is the 18th-century ethnographic account of Kadiwéu by F. José Sanchez-Labrador.
+The work of linguist Maria Filomena Sandalo, A Grammar of Kadiweu, presents a general description of the language.